-Probiotics can be found in certain fermented foods, like yogurt, or drinks, like kefir and kombucha.
+Probiotics can be found in certain fermented foods like yogurt, or drinks, like kefir and kombucha.
 You can also take supplements that contain probiotics.
-For more specific information on which probiotic supplement to choose, check out the US Probiotics Guide.
+For more specific information about which probiotic supplement to choose, check out the US Probiotics Guide.

 When buying a probiotic there are many things to look for, including: